jsabater/calabruix/content/posts/proxmox/pve/nfs/index.md

 [*](NFS) is a distributed file system protocol that allows clients to access files over a network as if they were local.
 It is commonly used for sharing files between servers and clients in a networked environment.

-In this article, we will install and configure an NFS server in a VM on a Proxmox cluster, optionally using our [*](ZFS) pool.
+In this article, we will install and configure an NFS server in a [*](VM) on a Proxmox cluster, optionally using our [*](ZFS) pool on [*](HDD) disks.
 The NFS server will be used to share files between multiple clients, such as web servers or application servers.

 This is an alternative approach to using an [*](S3) compatible object storage, such as [MinIO](https://min.io/), [Garage](https://garagehq.deuxfleurs.fr/) or [SeaweedFS](https://seaweedfs.com/).
 Both approaches have their own advantages and disadvantages, and the choice between them depends on the specific use case, requirements and limitations.

 ## ISO download

 Visit the [Downloading Debian](https://www.debian.org/download) page and its linked [SHA512SUMS](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/SHA512SUMS) page.
-We are looking for latest Debian 12 Bookworm Netinst ISO and its SHA-512 checksum.
+You are for looking for latest Debian 12 Bookworm Netinst ISO and its SHA-512 checksum.

 Click on the node where you want to install the VM, go to the `local` storage, go to the `ISO Images` menu option and click the `Download from URL` button: